David Schweikert: 2022

 In 2022, Schweikert ran for reelection in the newly redrawn 1st district.
-He defeated Democratic nominee Jevin Hodge in the general election by just 3,195 votes.
+He defeated Democratic nominee Jevin Hodge in the general election by less than one percent of the vote.

+2024

+Schweikert ran for reelection in 2024 against Democratic nominee Amish Shah, an emergency room physician.
+Schweikert defeated Shah in the November 2024 general election.

+Schweikert made the U.S. national debt the centerpiece of his campaign.
+Schweikert does not endorse spending cuts or tax increases; rather, he proposes "a 'unified theory' of debt reduction that includes a 'radical adoption of technology' such as artificial intelligence, a talent-based immigration system and a comprehensive plan to attack chronic obesity, among other proposals."

 Tenure

-116th Congress (2019-2021)
+116th Congress (2019–2021)

-Schweikert joined Representatives Andy Biggs and Paul Gosar in voting against the Consolidated Appropriations Act, 2021.
+Schweikert joined representatives Andy Biggs and Paul Gosar in voting against the Consolidated Appropriations Act, 2021.
 He called it "one of the more difficult votes I've ever had to make."
-While the bill included some components he helped write, he voted against it due to the limited time to read the bill in its entirety.
+While the bill included some components he helped write, he voted against it due to the limited time to read it.

-In 2018, the United States House Committee on Ethics launched an investigation into Schweikert and his chief of staff, Oliver Schwab, over misuse of funds.
+In 2018, the United States House Committee on Ethics launched an investigation into Schweikert and his chief of staff, Oliver Schwab, over funds misuse.
 On July 30, 2020, Schweikert admitted to 11 violation counts and agreed to an official reprimand by the House and a $50,000 fine.
 The committee found undisclosed loans and campaign contributions; misuse of campaign contributions for personal use; improper spending by his office; and pressuring staffers to do political work.
 The House Ethics Committee also faulted him for evasive, misleading, and stalling tactics that helped him skirt more serious violations.
 The report laid out a "surprisingly sizable amount of misconduct over a seven year period."
 Schweikert said these were inadvertent errors, but the committee reported that "the weight of the evidence" did not support his contention.

-117th Congress (2021-2023)
+117th Congress (2021–2023)

-On January 6, 2021, Schweikert was at the U.S. Capitol to certify the 2020 presidential electoral college votes when the Capitol was stormed.
-He and his staff sheltered in place as the rioters attacked the Capitol.
-Schweikert did not object to counting Arizona's votes but did object to counting Pennsylvania's.
-In the wake of the storming of the Capitol, Schweikert voted against the second impeachment of Trump for his role in inciting the attack.
+On January 6, 2021, Schweikert was at the U.S. Capitol for the 2021 United States Electoral College vote count during the January 6 United States Capitol attack.
+Schweikert voted to certify Arizona's votes but voted against certifying Pennsylvania's votes.
+In the wake of the Capitol attack, Schweikert voted against the second impeachment of Donald Trump.
 In March 2021, he voted against the American Rescue Plan Act of 2021.

-As of August 2022, Schweikert had voted in line with Joe Biden's stated position 11% of the time.

-Schweikert voted against the Infrascructure Investment and Jobs Act.
+Schweikert was a founding member of the Freedom Caucus.
+He left the group in 2023.